VersBinarii/radius-debug/README.md

-Hello Radius user,
+#Hello FreeRADIUS user

 Do you find yourself overwhelmed by the radius debug output?

 Trying to keep up with with constantly escaping lines of text?

-Unable to find the request you're looking further?
+Unable to find the request you're looking for?

-Tired of the authentication packets creating noise for your authentication packets?
+Tired of the accounting packets creating noise for your authentication packets?

 Your nightmare is over!